KnowageLabs/Knowage-Documentation/functionalities-guide/resource-manager/index.rst

 .. important::
          **Enterprise Edition only**

          With the Knowage Community Edition the Resource Manager  will be able to manage just the **models** folder in order to define metadata for data mining analysis.
-With the Knowage Enterprise Edition,  will be able to manage all Knowage's installation resources.
+With the Knowage Enterprise Edition the Resource Manager will be able to manage all files within the Resources folder of the Knowage's installation.

 The **Resource Manager** functionality available under the **Tool** section of Knowage main menu, as shown in Figure below, allows you to manage all files within the Resources folder of the Knowage's installation.
-In next sections we will see in details how to use the Resource Manager feature.

 .. figure:: media/resource_mng_1.png